Table of Contents[Hide][Show]

-If the idea of needles sticking out of your skin is not appealing to you, you can try accupressure instead of acupuncture to induce labor.
+If the idea of needles sticking out of your skin is not appealing to you, you can try acupressure instead of acupuncture to induce labor.
 There are several pressure points on the body that when pressure is applied and held with the fingers, can encourage the uterus to contract which sets off the start of labor.

-One very easy to reach accupressure point that my midwife suggested was the webbing of skin between the forefinger and thumb.
-Pressing and holding this accupressure point with the thumb and forefinger of the other hand can cause the uterus to contract.
+One very easy to reach acupressure point that my midwife suggested was the webbing of skin between the forefinger and thumb.
+Pressing and holding this acupressure point with the thumb and forefinger of the other hand can cause the uterus to contract.
 Be sure to never activate this or other labor pressure points prior to 37 weeks gestation, however.
-It is also advisable to receive instruction from an accupressure professional early in your pregnancy so you know what to do when the time comes.
+It is also advisable to receive instruction from an acupressure professional early in your pregnancy so you know what to do when the time comes.

-This article contains more detailed information with demonstration videos about using accupressure to induce labor.
+This article contains more detailed information with demonstration videos about using acupressure to induce labor.

 When the cervix is very ripe but contractions still have not started, some prenatal providers will suggest what is called “stripping the membranes” to get labor going.
 This involves the nurse, doctor or midwife gently inserting the tip of a gloved finger inside the soft, open cervix to forcibly separate the amniotic sac from the uterine wall.
 This releases a rush of labor hormones.

 The sensation is akin to ripping off a very large bandage – on steroids!
 While the procedure definitely hurts, it is fortunately over very quickly.
 Sometimes, cramping and spotting is experienced afterward.